silyas12/IT1025IlyasSidra/Lab 9/readme.md

 * Imagine you are part of the Amazon.com online chat.
 Explain how each component of the security triad would impact your job

+ Confidentiality – Keeping sensitive information private.
+Encryption services can protect your data at rest or in transit and prevent unauthorized access to protected data.
+Integrity – is the consistency of data, networks, and systems.
+This includes mitigation and proactive measures to restrict unapproved changes, while also having the ability to recover data that has been lost or compromised.
+Availability – refers to authorized users that can freely access the systems, networks, and data needed to perform their daily tasks.
+Resolving hardware and software conflicts, along with regular maintenance is crucial to keep systems up and available.
+As an amazon worker, I would have to make sure I maintain the integrity by making sure all data is consistent.
+I will make sure that users have availabilty to the website and all the other resources associated with the amazon.
+Lastly, I will maintain confidentiality by keeping things private and making sure customers and employess only have access to what they are allowed to.

 * Identify three daily tasks that require authentication.
 Explain how each one could be converted to multi-factor authentication